 • SR-51A: High end, includes statistical functions

-Lifetime of the SR-51A was longer than the unfortunate SR-51, next calculater in that line was the SR-51-II.
+Lifetime of the SR-51A was longer than the unfortunate SR-51, next calculator in that line was the SR-51-II.

-hardware of the SR-51A uses the TMC0501 Arithmetic
+hardware of the SR-51A is based on the

-the first chip to use the SR-50A printed circuit board (PCB).
+the first SCOM Chip to accommodate the SR-50A printed circuit board (PCB).

-In the last production year the SR-51A got identical hardware to the SR-56.
-One of the necessary changes were the new SCOM chips TMC0532, TMC0533 instead the former TMC0522, TMC0523.
+In the last production year the SR-51A uses identical hardware to the SR-56.
+One of the necessary changes were the new SCOM Chips TMC0532/TMC0533 instead the former TMC0522/TMC0523.